robtweed/ewdGateway/README.md

 ##  EWD Gateway

+EWD is a proven web application/Ajax framework specifically designed for use with GT.M and Cach&#233; databases, allowing extremely rapid development of secure, high-performance web applications.

-The *ewdGateway* module provides a multi-purpose gateway for the GT.M and Cach&#233; databases.
+The *ewdGateway* module provides a multi-purpose web application gateway for EWD applications.
 Functionality includes:

 - web server
 - web server gateway to GT.M and Cach&#233;, pre-configured for running EWD applications;